Paris Pont de Sully bridge in France

 And it was not until during the reorganisation and planning changes made by Baron Haussmann that a new bridge was constructed.

-There are actually two separate bridges made of cast iron and these bridges in Paris were designed by the engineers Paul Emile Vaudrey and Gustave Brosselin, and the largest arm has three arches, whereas the section over the smaller branch of the River Seine has one central arch of cast iron with two masonry arches.
+Now the Paris Pont de Sully bridge in France is actually two separate bridges made of cast iron and these Paris bridges were designed by the engineers Paul Emile Vaudrey and Gustave Brosselin, and the largest arm has three arches, whereas the section over the smaller branch of the River Seine has one central arch of cast iron with two masonry arches.

-Yet, both are classified as the Pont Sully, as they do meet up at the tip of the Ile Saint Louis island at the Square Barye, which is dedicated to a French sculptor, yet was once home to an impressive monastery.
+Yet, both are classified as the Paris Pont de Sully bridge in France, as they do meet up at the tip of the Ile Saint Louis island at the Square Barye, which is dedicated to a French sculptor, yet was once home to an impressive monastery.

-The North Bridge starts at Quai Henri IV on the right bank of the River Seine and ends at Quai d'Anjou on the Ile Saint Louis, while the South Bridge going over to the left bank of the river starts at Quai de Bethune on the island and comes out on the Quai Saint Bernard and the Quai de la Tournelle in the 5th Arrondissement of Paris.
+The Paris Pont de Sully North Bridge starts at Quai Henri IV on the right bank of the River Seine and ends at Quai d'Anjou on the Ile Saint Louis, while the Paris Pont de Sully South Bridge going over to the left bank of the river starts at Quai de Bethune on the island and comes out on the Quai Saint Bernard and the Quai de la Tournelle in the 5th Arrondissement of Paris.

 You will find that the nearest Metro station to the Pont Sully is called the Sully - Morland stop via line 7 on the right bank close to the Pavillon de l’Arsenal, or the Cardinal Lemoine stop serving line 10 that is a little further away.

-Of course, there are also other forms of public transport in Paris that stop close to the Pont de Sully including bus lines 24, 63, 67, 86, 87 and 89.
+Of course, there are also other forms of Paris public transport that stop close to the Paris Pont de Sully bridge in France including Paris bus lines 24, 63, 67, 86, 87 and 89.